-If a student withdraws from one or more courses during the add/drop period, the fees of the dropped course(s) will be credited to the student account for the following semester.

-A student may withdraw from one or more course(s) after the end of the add/drop period, provided he/she remains registered in at least three courses during that semester (nine credit hours).
+- During the add/drop period, students may add or drop courses without incurring charges.
+If a student withdraws from one or more courses during the add/drop period, the fees of the dropped course(s) will be credited to the student account for the following semester. - A student may withdraw from one or more course(s) after the end of the add/drop period, provided s/he remains registered in at least three courses during that semester (nine credit hours).
 In this case, the student does not have the right to claim any refund for the fees of the withdrawn courses.

-b.
+c.
 Suspension of Registration

-During the add/drop period a student may submit an application for suspension of registration for one or a maximum of two consecutive semesters.
+- During the add/drop period, a student may submit an application for suspension of registration for one or a maximum of two consecutive semesters.
 The application should be submitted to the Office of Admissions and Registration.
-In this case, the full amount of any fees paid shall be credited in full to the student's account for the following semester, or refunded two weeks after the submission of the refund application to the Student Account Officer (at Office of Finance).

-If the student submits an application for suspension of registration for one or two semesters during the two weeks following the end of add/drop period, he/she shall be entitled to only 50 percent of the tuition fees of the semester in which he/she submits the application for suspension.

-If the student submits an application for suspension of registration after the end of the two weeks following the add/drop period, he/she will not be entitled to claim a refund of any part of the tuition fees of the semester in which he/she submits the application for suspension.

-If a student wishes to reclaim any amount from a credit balance - in case of suspension only, he/she must fill in an Application for Refund Form and submit it to the Student Account Officer (at Office of Finance) after the end of the add/drop period.
+In this case, the full amount of any fees paid shall be credited in full to the student's account for the following semester, or refunded two weeks after the submission of the refund application to the Student Account Officer (at the Office of Finance). - If the student submits an application for suspension of registration for one or two semesters during the two weeks following the end of the add/drop period, he/she shall be entitled to only 50 percent of the tuition fees of the semester in which he/she submits the application for suspension. - If the student submits an application for suspension of registration after the end of the two weeks following the add/drop period, he/she will not be entitled to claim a refund of any part of the tuition fees of the semester in which he/she submits the application for suspension. - If a student wishes to reclaim any amount from a credit balance in case of suspension only, he/she must fill in an Application for Refund Form and submit it to the Student Account Officer (at the Office of Finance) after the end of the add/drop period.
 A cheque payment will be prepared within two weeks from receiving the application.
 If the student fails to do this, the amount will be credited to the student balance for the following semester.

-c.
+d.
 Withdrawal from the University

-During the add/drop period, the student may submit an application for suspension of registration and withdrawal from the university.
+- During the add/drop period, the student may submit an application for suspension of registration and withdrawal from the University.
 The application should be submitted to the Office of Admissions and Registration.
 In this case, the student is entitled to a full refund of tuition fees paid for the semester in which he/she submits the application for withdrawal.
-The refund will be made one week after the submission of the application for refund to the Student Account Officer (at Office of Finance).

-If the student makes an application for suspension of registration and withdrawal from the university within the two weeks following the end of the add/drop period, he/she is entitled to a refund of only 50 percent of the tuition fees for the semester in which he/she submits the application.

-The student shall not be entitled to claim a refund of any part of the tuition fees if the application for suspension of registration and withdrawal from the university is made more than two weeks after the end of the add/drop period.
+The refund will be made within 1 week after the submission of the application for refund to the Student Account Officer (at the Office of Finance). - If the student makes an application for suspension of registration and withdrawal from the University within the two weeks following the end of the add/drop period, he/she is entitled to a refund of only 50 percent of the tuition fees for the semester in which he/she submits the application. - The student shall not be entitled to claim a refund of any part of the tuition fees if the application for suspension of registration and withdrawal from the University is made more than two weeks after the end of the add/drop period.

-d.
+e.
 Disciplinary Dismissal

-A student who is dismissed from the university for disciplinary reasons is not entitled to any refund of tuition fees of the semester of dismissal.
+A student who is dismissed from the University for Disciplinary Reasons is not entitled to any refund of tuition fees of the semester of dismissal.

-27.6.
+27.9.
 Tuition Fee Waiver and Scholarships